raspberrypilearning/secret-agent-chat/worksheet.md

 ## Writing a secret message

-The next function is a really simple one, that gets the user to type in the message that will be encrypted.
+The next function is a really simple one.
+It asks the user to type in the message that will be encrypted.
 The only small addition is to convert all the letters to *lowercase* as this will make it easier to encrypt, without really losing any meaning.

 ```python
 def get_plain_text():